The Dead (Higson novel): Plot

-Ed's group is ambushed by older, infected teenagers shortly after parting from the rest, who kill half the group, seemingly including Malik (it is revealed in a later novel that he survived the attack).
-They are saved by the timely arrival of a motor coach driven by an adult named Greg Thorne, a butcher who claims he is immune to the disease.
-With his young son Liam, Greg has acquired a bus and is collecting children to transport them all to London.
-He and Liam want to visit Arsenal Stadium, unaware that it is an adult nest (as revealed in The Enemy).
-On the bus, Ed's group meet three girls, Aleisha, Courtney and Brooke.
-Brooke immediately develops a crush on Ed, whilst Greg eventually catches up with Jack, Matt, and the Lamb of God believers, who are all still journeying towards London.
+Ed's group is ambushed by older, infected teenagers, who kill half the group, seemingly including Malik.
+They are saved by the timely arrival of a motor coach driven by an adult named Greg Thorne, who claims he is immune to the disease.
+With his young son Liam, Greg has acquired the motor coach and is collecting children to transport them all to London.
+He and Liam want to visit Arsenal Stadium, unaware that it is an adult nest.
+On the bus, Ed's group meets three girls, Aleisha, Courtney and Brooke.
+Brooke immediately develops a crush on Ed, whilst Greg eventually catches up with Matt's group, who are all still journeying towards London.

-After finding the others and picking them up, Greg explains that, before the epidemic, he was staying with a farmer and his family, but he had had to kill the father and the older children.
-He says a younger child, who'd gone crazy after losing his family, "didn't make it", indirectly revealing that he had killed the boy and made him into the dried meat he was seen eating, but which Liam refused.
-After a close call where Greg nearly leaves Jack and Frederique behind to a group of zombies, the bus stops for the night on the outskirts of London.
-Liam finds out that Greg is infected, and knowing that he cannot protect him any more, Greg strangles and kills him.
+After finding the others and picking them up, Greg explains that, before the apocalypse, he was staying with a farmer and his family, but he had to kill the father and the older children.
+He says a younger child, who'd gone crazy after losing his family, "didn't make it", indirectly revealing that he had killed the boy and made him into the dried meat he was seen eating.
+After a close call where Greg nearly leaves Jack and Frederique behind to a group of zombies, the motor coach stops for the night on the outskirts of London.
+Liam finds out that Greg is infected, and knowing that he cannot protect him anymore, Greg strangles and kills him.

 The next morning, Ed finds Greg inexplicably wearing Liam's glasses.
-Jack and Ed confront Greg about Liam's death.
+Jack and Ed confront him about Liam's death.
 This causes him to succumb to the virus, which is revealed after Jack, who gets mad at the discovery, attempts to disarm a shotgun that Greg is wielding.
-The arm-to-the-face maneuver that he inflicted causes Greg to lose control, and crash the bus, which he was driving erratically due to succumbing to the disease, and out of anger wanted to get everyone on board to their destination.
-Afterward, he completely succumbs to the virus and attack the kids, whilst the bus is simultaneously assaulted by several adults.
-Most of the group escapes from the bus except for a boy Piers who was already injured and makes it to the Imperial War Museum in South London.
-Greg wanders off into the streets of London, whilst the "Bus Party" meets the museum's leader, Jordan, and his second in command DogNut (who develops a crush on Brooke).
+The arm-to-the-face maneuver that he inflicted causes Greg to crash the motor coach.
+Afterward, he completely succumbs and attacks the kids whilst the bus is simultaneously assaulted by several adults.
+Most of the group escapes and makes it to the Imperial War Museum in South London.
+Greg wanders off into the streets, whilst the "Bus Party" meets the museum's leader, Jordan, and his second in command DogNut (who develops a crush on Brooke).
 Jordan refuses to let them stay, eventually compromising and letting them stay as long as they collect food for themselves.